 - Offers Diesel Particulate Filter (DPF) functionality.
 Besides reading and erasing DPF codes, you can do DPF regeneration.

 - Performs Battery Management Service (BMS).
-In this case you can register a new battery and reset battery adaptation.
+In this case, you can register a new battery and reset battery adaptation.

 Displaying Live Data

 Live data generally shows the real-time data of various OBD2 parameters.
-They help you know such things as fuel economy, performance efficiency and overall health of the car.
+They help you know such things as fuel economy, performance efficiency, and overall health of the car.

 In addition to that, the Autel MaxiCheck Pro also provides Mode 6 and freeze frame data.
 While the latter shows historical emission-related faults, Mode 6 acts as a store where the engine stores emission-related data when they occur.

-- Has a multilingual menu
+- It has a multilingual menu

 - Displays code definitions and give recommendations for fixing faults